AdithVasu/CPUMonitor/README.md

 **Contact**

-If you have any questions, suggestions, or would like to contribute, you can reach me at your-email@example.com.
+If you have any questions, suggestions, or would like to contribute, you can reach me at a.vasudevan@wustl.edu

 **Demo**

 A link to a video demo showcasing the app's features and functionality will be added here soon.